Iron Dragon (roller coaster): Ride experience

 This type of roller coaster features cars that hang beneath the track by a chassis allowing them to swing side to side.
 Some parts of the ride are built on artificial lagoons, and the track takes riders into wooded areas and over water.
 Iron Dragon is one of two roller coasters at Cedar Point to utilize two separate lift hills, the other being Cedar Creek Mine Ride.
 Both hills are built side by side and head in opposite directions.

 After departing the station, the ride turns to the right.
-After ascending the first lift, which travels partially underneath Rougarou's lift hill and first drop, the ride descends down the ride's first drop and then rises into a wide left turn.
-This leads into a right turn, followed by a slight turn to the left and another turn to the right.
-The ride descends as it continues right and climbs upward, entering a descending, 270-degree helix.
-The train then enters a brake run and second lift hill, which moves in the opposite direction as the first.
-The drop off of the second lift is not very steep, but twists side to side, first going left, then right, then left again.
-The ride then pulls up, transitioning from a left to a right turn.
-The next drop curves left slightly, followed by a right-hand turn and drop into a right-hand helix over the lagoon.
+After ascending the first lift, which travels partially underneath Rougarou's lift hill and first drop, the ride descends down first drop and then rises into a wide left turn.
+This leads into a right turn and a near-miss with Rougarou's lift hill, followed by a slight turn to the left and another turn to the right.
+The ride descends as it continues right and climbs upward, entering a descending 270-degree helix as it passes Top Thrill 2's brake run.
+The train then enters a brake run and second lift hill, traveling in the opposite direction as the first.
+The drop off of the second lift is not very steep, with the train navigating a series of gradual curves.
+After passing under Top Thrill 2's back spike, the train then pulls up into a sharp right turn.
+The next drop curves left slightly, followed by a right-hand turn and drop into a clockwise helix over the lagoon.
 Water nozzles that spray mist are positioned under the pretzel-shaped helix, although these do not always run.
-After exiting the helix, the ride dips and rises once more, turns left and then right, followed by the final brake run leading back into the station.
+After exiting the helix, the ride dips and rises once more, turns left and then right, before hitting the final brake run and returning to the station.